-a) Circuit Segments must be reasonably, and completely, bounded by the Confirmed Project Polygon, using a Minimum Bounding Box algorithm or similar.
-However, the vertices may be manually adjusted, and in some cases may be required to be manually
+- a.
+Circuit Segments must be reasonably, and completely, bounded by the Confirmed Project Polygon, which may be created algorithmically, manually, or using any other process the Large Electrical Corporation utilizes.
+However, the vertices in some cases may be required to be manually adjusted to minimize overlapping.
+The exception to the completeness requirement is if a new Circuit Segment is already partially included in an existing Confirmed Project (see below). - b.
+Confirmed Project Polygons must be defined to include only assets associated with the Circuit Segment their Confirmed Project is defined on.
+The Large Electrical Corporation must manually remove any overlap from other Circuit Segments, unless avoiding overlap with other Circuit Segments is not possible (e.g. crossing Circuit Segments, shared equipment, etc). - c.
+Confirmed Project Polygons cannot overlap with one another except at shared vertices, unless creating non-overlapping polygons is completely unfeasible (e.g. crossing Circuit Segments, shared equipment, etc).

-- adjusted to avoid overlapping.
-The exception to the completeness requirement is if a new Circuit Segment is already partially included in an existing Project (see below). - b) Confirmed Project Polygons must be defined to include only assets associated with the Circuit Segment their Project is defined on.
-The Large Electrical Corporation must manually remove any overlap from other Circuit Segments, unless avoiding overlap with other Circuit Segments is not possible (e.g. crossing Circuit Segments, shared equipment, etc). - c) Confirmed Project Polygons cannot overlap with one another except at shared vertices, unless creating non-overlapping polygons is completely unfeasible (e.g. crossing Circuit Segments, shared equipment, etc). - d) The Confirmed Project Polygon does not need to be redrawn due to changes in Circuit Segment topology, even if these changes cause one or more Circuit Segments to partially or completely overlap with a Confirmed Project Polygon.
-The Confirmed Project Polygon defines the boundary of pre-mitigation lines that can be mitigated as part of this Project. - e) If a Circuit Segment already overlaps with an existing Confirmed Project Polygon when it is considered for undergrounding within the EUP, the risk modeling on this Circuit Segment must only consider the portion not overlapping with any existing Project, and if confirmed, the Confirmed Project Polygon based on this Circuit Segment will be drawn only around the portion not overlapping with any existing Project. - f) Confirmed Project Polygons are not to be edited in subsequent submissions.
-Any change to a Confirmed Project Polygon is considered a new Project and must be passed through the screens again.
+- d.
+The Confirmed Project Polygon does not need to be redrawn due to changes in Circuit Segment topology, even if these changes cause one or more Circuit Segments to partially or completely overlap with a Confirmed Project Polygon.
+The Confirmed Project Polygon defines the boundary of pre-mitigation lines that can be mitigated as part of this Confirmed Project. - e.
+If a Circuit Segment already overlaps with an existing Confirmed Project Polygon when it is considered for Undergrounding within the EUP, the risk modeling on this Circuit Segment must only consider the portion not overlapping with any existing Confirmed Project, and if confirmed, the Confirmed Project Polygon based on this Circuit Segment will be drawn only around the portion not overlapping with any existing Confirmed Project Polygon. - f.
+Confirmed Project Polygons are not to be edited in subsequent submissions.
+Any change to a Confirmed Project Polygon is considered a new Undergrounding Project and must be passed through the screens again.